 Alice Phillips is an associate in the firm’s Los Angeles office, focusing her practice on complex product liability and mass tort litigation.
 She works with clients across a variety of industries, with particular experience representing technology and life sciences companies.

-Alice is skilled in all phases of litigation, from drafting dispositive motions to preparing for trial.
-She is a stand-up litigator with experience conducting direct and cross examinations of fact and expert witnesses at trial and Daubert hearings.
+Alice is skilled in all phases of litigation, including drafting dispositive motions, taking depositions of fact and expert witnesses, and trial.
+She is a stand-up litigator with experience conducting direct and cross examinations at trial and Daubert hearings.
 In her pro bono practice, Alice has first-chaired at trial, delivering the closing argument as a member of a team that secured their client’s acquittal on first-degree murder charges.

 Previously, Alice clerked for Judge John M. Walker, Jr., on the U.S. Court of Appeals for the Second Circuit and Judge Carol Bagley Amon on the U.S. District Court for the Eastern District of New York.